-Universal Standard Average

-Credit allowance £595/month bill
+Universal Credit claimant Standard allowance Average £595/month bill

-claimant

-Single £265.31 224%
+Single claimant under 25 £265.31 224%

-claimant

-under 25

-Single £334.91 178%

-claimant aged

-25 or over
+Single claimant aged 25 or over £334.91 178%

-Joint £419.45 141%
+Joint claimants both under 25 £419.45 141%

-claimants both

-under 25

-Joint £525.72 113%
+Joint claimants either aged over 25 £525.72 113%

-claimants

-either aged

-over 25

-Choosing between heating and eating and/or reducing the use consumption of both, is a fact of life for increasing numbers of people.
+Choosing between heating and eating and/or reducing the use and consumption of both, is a fact of life for increasing numbers of people.
 Dependence on charitable food has become normalised, including for many who are 'in work'.
-Food banks and the number of emergency food parcels provided have grown rapidly over recent years, 129 130 and increasing numbers of people are feeling insecure about food.
+Food banks and the number of emergency food parcels provided have grown rapidly over recent years, and increasing numbers of people are feeling insecure about food.

-2021, in the midst of the pandemic, but before inflation started to rise steeply, research conducted by Citizens Advice found that "One in 10 UK families - about 3m households - are facing a cost of living crunch this winter, unable to cover even basic bills such as food and heating...One in five of all adults had cut back on their food shop or turned off the heating, while one in 10 anticipated having to use food banks"...and "a further 400,000 were left with just £50 a month once bills were paid."
-131 A very recent report showed
+Trussell Trust sees 81% increase in food bank usage across its network (civilsociety.co.uk) Food Banks in the UK - House of Commons Library (parliament.uk) 2021, in the midst of the pandemic, but before inflation started to rise steeply, research conducted by Citizens Advice found that "One in 10 UK families - about 3m households - are facing a cost of living crunch this winter, unable to cover even basic bills such as food and heating...One in five of all adults had cut back on their food shop or turned off the heating, while one in 10 anticipated having to use food banks"...and "a further 400,000 were left with just £50 a month once bills were paid."
+A very recent report showed that teachers were stepping in to help pupils by providing them with food, clothes and advice about how and where they could access food from food banks.